decred/dcrdocs/docs/getting-started/user-guides/decrediton-setup.md

 `Decrediton` is a graphical user interface for `dcrwallet`.
 When this application launches, it automatically starts its own instance of the command line tools `dcrd` and `dcrwallet` in the background.

+!!! info "Blockchain Download"

+	Decrediton needs to download a full copy of the Decred blockchain before it can be used.
+This means that a large download must be completed and a large amount of storage space must be be available on the PC where Decrediton is intalled.

+	At the end of May 2018 the Decred blockchain was 3.3GB.

 ---

 ## Download and Install